charmingruby/clize/README.md

 #### Documentation

 - it should be able to create a document
-- it should be able to manage a document
 - it should be able to add a topic to a document
-- it should be able to manage a topic
 - it should be able to add a content to a topic
-- it should be able to manage a content
 - it should be able to generate a documentation of a document in .md file